darkjumpy/IT-Freak-Home-smart-light-switch-1-relay/README.md

    icon: "mdi:lightbulb"
    ```

+Restart Home Assistant and
-Add your smart light switch to the lovelace card.<br/>
+add your smart light switch to the lovelace card.<br/>
 **Now your device is ready to use!!!** :tada:<br/>

 ## -If you would like you can buy me a coffee :D